Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 27
-## 27] The files in this challenge contain spaces.
+> The files in this challenge contain spaces.
 List all of the files (filenames only) in the current directory but replace all spaces with a ‘.’ character.

 ```
 ls | tr ' ' '.'